Deephaven’s live Directed-Acyclic-Graph (DAG)

 Thinking in terms of DAGs, UG cycles, and update notifications can be insightful when trying to understand the real-time performance of a Deephaven query.
 Each source table change creates a cascade of changes, which must be processed before the next UG cycle can begin.
 If the source table changes trigger many update notifications, many changed rows, or slow-to-compute operations, it may be impossible to calculate all of the necessary updates before the next UG cycle is expected to begin — delaying the start of the next UG cycle, and decreasing query responsiveness.

-Deephaven’s performance analysis tools help you dig into an unresponsive query to locate which operations are causing slow UG cycles.
-Once you understand what operations are slow, you can rearrange your query so there are fewer changes to process, add table snapshotting to reduce the frequency of changes, etc.
+Deephaven's performance analysis tools help you dig into an unresponsive query to locate which operations are causing slow UG cycles.
+Use the Update Graph Processor (UGP) metrics to identify problems:

 Representing queries as DAGs allows efficient, real-time updates